-Marc Moss is the Roger S. Mitchell Professor of Medicine, Vice Chair of Clinical Research for the Department of Medicine, and Interim Head of the Division of Pulmonary Sciences and Critical Care Medicine at the University of Colorado School of Medicine.
+Marc Moss is the Roger S. Mitchell Professor of Medicine and Head of the Division of Pulmonary Sciences and Critical Care Medicine at the University of Colorado School of Medicine.
 Dr. Moss has a longstanding interest in critical care-related research and he has held continuous NIH funding as a Principal Investigator for over 19 consecutive years.
-More specifically, Dr. Moss’s research interests include identifying new treatment modalities for patients with the Acute Respiratory Distress Syndrome (ARDS), exploring the diagnosis and treatment of neuromuscular dysfunction in critically ill patients who require mechanical ventilation, and studying burnout syndrome, posttraumatic stress disorder, and wellness in critical care healthcare professionals, specifically ICU nurses.
+More specifically, Dr. Moss’s research interests include identifying new treatment modalities for patients with the Acute Respiratory Distress Syndrome (ARDS), exploring the diagnosis and treatment of neuromuscular dysfunction in critically ill patients who require mechanical ventilation, and studying burnout syndrome, post-traumatic stress disorder, and wellness in critical care healthcare professionals, specifically ICU nurses.
 Dr. Moss’ research on wellness is funded by the NIH and he recently received funding from the National Endowment of the Arts.
 Dr. Moss is the principal investigator for the Colorado center in the NHLBI sponsored Prevention and Early Treatment of Acute Lung Injury (PETAL) network.
 Based on his expertise in clinical/translational research and mentoring, Dr. Moss served as the Program Director for the Education, Training, and Career Development Core of the Colorado Clinical Translational Sciences Institute (CCTSI) from 2008-2016.
 More recently, he served as the President of the American Thoracic Society from 2017-2018.

 Jeri Forster, PhD, is the Director of the Data and Statistical Core at the VA Rocky Mountain Mental Illness, Research, Education and Clinical Center (MIRECC) for Suicide Prevention and an Assistant Professor in the Department of Physical Medicine and Rehabilitation, University of Colorado Anschutz Medical Campus.
 She obtained her PhD in Biostatistics in 2006.
 Dr. Forster is involved in grants and projects related to suicidality, traumatic brain injury, and post-traumatic stress disorder in Veterans, as well as physical function in older adults and rehabilitation in pediatric patients.
 Her statistical research interests include longitudinal data analysis, varying-coefficient models and methods to handle non-ignorable dropout in clinical trials and longitudinal observational studies.

-Based in the department of Pulmonary Sciences & Critical Care Medicine at the University of Colorado School of Medicine, Kristen oversees the daily aspects of our creative arts therapy study and related research initiatives.
-By drawing insight from her background in psychology, creative arts therapy, and research, her interdisciplinary background brings a diverse set of skills to our team’s health promotion efforts.
-Kristen also plans to pursue a doctorate degree in health psychology in the coming years.
-Kristen also co-authored Children Hospital Colorado's Expressive Approaches to Social-Emotional Wellness: A Toolkit for Youth-Serving Professionals.
+Based in the department of Pulmonary Sciences & Critical Care Medicine at the University of Colorado School of Medicine, Rafaela oversees the daily aspects of our creative arts therapy study and related research initiatives.
+By drawing insight from her background in medicine and experience with patient care, her background brings a diverse set of skills to our team’s health promotion efforts.

 Katherine earned her Masters in Art Therapy at the Art Institute of Chicago, with a focus on art therapy as social action.
 Her 2+ years as a Peace Corps Health Education Volunteer in Burkina Faso, West Africa, and 9 years of teaching art in Colorado public schools, nourished her drive to empower individual expression as a means of connecting to ourselves and to others.
 Katherine’s current role allows her to integrate her passions at CHCO: building a comprehensive team of creative arts therapists developing creative opportunities for youth mental health services, creating resilience strategies for medical and psychiatric providers, and using the arts as vehicles for healing, building, and empowering community.